hu-yanxiao/SUS2-MLIP/README.md

 # Usage
 SUS2-MLIP models are trained and evaluated using `mlp-sus2` command, highly similar to `mlp` of MLIP.
 See the [user manual of MLIP](https://gitlab.com/ashapeev/mlip-2/-/blob/master/doc/manual/manual.pdf?ref_type=heads) for details. **The following are some frequently used commands:**
 * **Basic model training**
-To train a model, you run `mlp-sus2 train` with prepared dataset `trainset.cfg`, untrained model `untrained_sus2mlip` and training options:
+To train a model, you should run `mlp-sus2 train` with prepared dataset `trainset.cfg`, untrained model `untrained_sus2mlip` and training options:
 ```bash
 mlp-sus2 train untrained_sus2mlip trainset.cfg --curr-pot-name=current.mtp
 ```